 On a lazy late winter afternoon recently I was sitting on the sofa in the sunlight, half dozing and half noodling on this guitar (a perfect couch electric), and I suddenly realized how accidental it was.
-As opposed to being a purely intentional guitar.
+As opposed to being a purely intentional or purpose built guitar.

-I’ve built up several project electrics, but they've had a more or less specific end goal in sight, unlike this hodgepodge of random parts.
+I’ve put together several project electrics, but they've had a more or less specific end goal in sight, unlike this hodgepodge of random parts.
 It started with a tub full of various components tossed into it over the past ten years, some used, most new.
-Then along came a precision crafted pine plank Telecaster body from Canada and, rummaging though the parts bin, it looked like there might be enough bits and pieces to put together a guitar.
-Here’s a rundown of those unintentional parts:
+Then along came a precision crafted pine plank Telecaster body from Canada and, rummaging though the parts bin, it looked like there might be enough bits and pieces to assemble a guitar.

-I’ve built up several project electrics, but they've had a more or less specific end goal in sight, unlike this hodgepodge of random parts.
+I’ve put together several project electrics, but they've had a more or less specific end goal in sight, unlike this hodgepodge of random parts.
 It started with a tub full of various components tossed into it over the past ten years, some used, most new.
-Then along came a precision crafted pine plank Telecaster body from Canada and, rummaging though the parts bin, it looked like there might be enough bits and pieces to put together a guitar.
-Here’s a rundown of those unintentional parts:
+Then along came a precision crafted pine plank Telecaster body from Canada and, rummaging though the parts bin, it looked like there might be enough bits and pieces to assemble a guitar.

 - ToneBomb knotty pine body.
 Made in Calgary, Alberta, Canada.
 Two piece knotty pine, seam straight down the middle but not bookmatched.
-This was one of a limited run of knotty pine bodies ToneBomb made a couple of years ago; luckily I was allowed my pick from a few available unrouted blanks (all unique and lovely), then had a choice of pickup configurations.
+This was one of a limited run of knotty pine bodies ToneBomb made several years ago; luckily I was allowed my pick from a few available unrouted blanks (all unique and lovely), then had a choice of pickup configurations.
 Totally vintage early ‘50s spec in all dimensions except the P90 pickup rout, and wonderfully lightweight.
-It came presanded to 150 weight, and I had a happy few days outdoors in early summer weather doing finish sanding.
-First with 220 grit, then a couple passes at 400 (with a water coat in between to raise the grain) before I gave it three double coats of Watco oil based varnish.
+It came presanded to 150 weight, and I had a pleasant few days outdoors in early autumn weather doing finish sanding.

 - Gotoh vintage type tuning machines.
 Nickel plated steel, with “butterbean” Waverly style buttons.
 Japan